Monument Valley Park

 The group has gained momentum and support through its numerous projects and events, some of which are listed below.

 General Palmer Day: This event is held every year on July 31st.
 Celebrated consistently in the early 20th century, this tribute to our City’s Founder was lost following the 1935 flood and World War II.
-One of the first events brought back by the Friends, this “old fashioned” evening includes music, a canadian pharmacy, an historical program, ice cream cart, and a sing-along.
+One of the first events brought back by the Friends, this “old fashioned” evening includes music, a bring-your-own-picnic dinner, an historical program, ice cream cart, and a sing-along.
 Turn of the century attire is encouraged.
 The dinner is held at the lovely Pavilion south of the tennis courts.
 Contact Chesley Miller 636.3176 firstname.lastname@example.org for time and details.

 Lilac Day: This annual event is held in the middle of May.
 The Friends’ goal is to remind the community of the reason–General Palmer–that we have so many lilacs in our City and parks.
 We also hope to replace many of those that have been lost.
 In the early decades of the park, Lilac Day was celebrated on a Sunday in May when the lilac flowering was at its peak.
 It was the ONLY day that automobiles were allowed in the park.
 In 2002 the Friends sponsored lilac planting.
 The administrative team sponsored a clean up day in May and distributed sheets detailing how to care for lilacs.
 Contact Sharon Schriner 473-9254 email@example.com or Mary Rochette 634-1986 firstname.lastname@example.org